pkteer/pktchat-mobile/README.md

 git config --global user.email "email@example.com"
 ```

+## Set Android sdk path

+You should create `local.properties` file to `android` directory and set sdk path `sdk.dir = /Users/username/Library/Android/sdk` like this.
+The path can be other for different PC

 ## Module Installation

 Currently, `npm install` fails due to dependency conflicts and missing packages.